m2middle/Rezrez/README.md

 # Rezrez
-Rezrez is a student predictive system
+Rework is a student predictive system built using machine learning concepts.